wultra/sike-java/README.md

 Security.addProvider(new BouncyCastleProvider());
 ```

-The Bouncy Castle initialization should be done at the application start before the use of the SIKE Java functionality.
+The Bouncy Castle initialization should be done at the application start before the use of the SIKE for Java functionality.

 Before generating keys, choose one of the available variants: